misd-service-development/phone-number-bundle/README.md

 ### Using `libphonenumber\PhoneNumber` objects in forms

-You can use the `PhoneNumberType` (`tel` for Symfony <= 2.7) form type to create phone number fields.
+You can use the `PhoneNumberType` (`phone_number` for Symfony 2.7) form type to create phone number fields.
 There are two widgets available.

 #### Single text field